This blog post was originally posted on January 22, 2015, and was updated on October 5, 2020.

 Carrer del Parlament

-It’s hard to go wrong deciding where to eat in Barcelona if you’re on Parlament Street, a wide strip cutting through the Eixample district’s Sant Antoni neighborhood.
-Furthermore, whether it be breakfast, lunch, dinner or vermouth, there is always something of top-notch quality on hand.
+It’s hard to go wrong deciding where to eat in Barcelona if you’re on Carrer del Parlament, a wide strip cutting through the Sant Antoni neighborhood.
+Whether you’re after breakfast, lunch, dinner, vermouth, or anything in between, there’s always something of top-notch quality on hand here.

-If you’re looking to escape the crowds while getting a real taste of Catalan cuisine, look no further than the Village of Gracia.
-North of the Eixample, this bohemian neighborhood is home to a multitude of family-run restaurants, bars, and bodegas that know good cooking.
+If you’re looking to escape the crowds while getting a real taste of Catalan cuisine, look no further than the Gracia neighborhood.
+North of Eixample, this bohemian neighborhood is home to a multitude of family-run restaurants, bars, and bodegas that know good cooking.

 Carrer d’Enric Granados